Extended-Krylov-subspace methods for trust-region and norm-regularization subproblems: Detailed numerical experiments

 In Table~\ref{table-a1} we report the name of each test problem, the size of the instance chosen, $n$ (many \cutest\ examples have multiple dimensions), the radius value, $\Delta$ and the optimal objective function found.
 For {\tt TREK}, we give the terminal iteration count, $k_{\mbox{ stop}}$, which is the number of solves with $A$ required, and the clock time required.
 For {\tt TRS}, we report the number of factorizations and clock time required, while for {\tt GLTR}, we state the number of vector products involving $A$ and again the time.
-The symbol $\dag$ indicates an instance that the iteration bound $m = 100$ was reached, while and $\ddag$ indicates that a factorization failed through singularity.
+Both of the $\Delta$ regimes (a) and (b) are included for each solver.
+The symbol $\dag$ indicates an instance that the iteration bound $m = 300$ was reached, while and $\ddag$ indicates that a factorization failed through singularity.